amcginlay/k8s-primer/content/013_anatomy_of_a_process/_index.md

 ```

 {{< output >}}
-original-linux-uts-namespace
+original-uts-namespace
 {{< /output >}}

-A process could also choose to coexist within the Linux UTS namespace of another running process.
+A process could also choose to coexist within the UTS namespace of another running process.
-To migrate, a source process provides a PID which is a member of the destination Linux UTS namespace.
+To migrate, a source process provides a PID which is a member of the destination UTS namespace.
-As a process can only be a member of one Linux UTS namespace at a time it will be evicted from its current one during migration.
+As a process can only be a member of one UTS namespace at a time it will be evicted from its current one during migration.
 From **shell one** grab the PID
 ```bash
 echo $$
 ```

-Replacing `<TARGET_PID_FROM_SHELL_ONE>` as appropriate, use `nsenter` in **shell two** to reunite the shells in your bespoke Linux UTS namespace.
+Replacing `<TARGET_PID_FROM_SHELL_ONE>` as appropriate, use `nsenter` in **shell two** to reunite the shells in your bespoke UTS namespace.
 ```bash
 PID=<TARGET_PID_FROM_SHELL_ONE>
 sudo nsenter --target ${PID} --uts bash